-This incentive is available for certain professional staff members retiring under the Illinois Teacher Retirement System, including Assistant Directors, Program Coordinators, Itinerant Teachers, Transition Specialist, Psychologist, Social Workers, as provided for below.
+This incentive is available for professional personnel retiring under the Illinois Teacher Retirement System as provided for below.

-1. During the term hereof, eligible employees may elect to participate in the Retirement Bonus Plan (the "Plan).
-Under the Plan, "eligible employees" shall mean employees who:

-- Are eligible to receive non-discounted retirement funds from TRS without penalty or accelerated payment (as defined by then-current TRS rules). - Have at least 15 years of employment with Mid-State Special Education at the time a letter of intent to retire is submitted. - Have submitted an irrevocable letter of resignation for retirement to the Director on or before January 1 of the year in which the plan will commence.
-In addition, the employee shall provide proof from TRS that he/she has applied and been accepted for an annuity under the TRS rules and regulations.

-2. Eligible employees may elect a one, two, three, or four-year retirement incentive program under the Plan.
+- 1. During the term hereof, eligible employees may elect to participate in the Retirement Bonus Plan (the "Plan).
+Under the Plan, "eligible employees" shall mean employees who: - Are eligible to receive non-discounted retirement funds from TRS without penalty or accelerated payment (as defined by then-current TRS rules). - Have at least 15 years of employment with Mid-State Special Education at the time a letter of intent to retire is submitted. - Have submitted an irrevocable letter of resignation for retirement to the Director on or before January 1 of the year in which the plan will commence.
+In addition, the employee shall provide proof from TRS that he/she has applied and been accepted for an annuity under the TRS rules and regulations unless the Director has obtained said proof directly. - 2.
+Eligible employees may elect a one, two, three, or four-year retirement incentive program under the Plan.
 Election shall be made by submitting an irrevocable letter of resignation for retirement to the Director identifying the fiscal year in which the Plan shall commence (which may not include the current fiscal year and shall not exceed four consecutive years) and identifying the effective date of resignation.
-The employee shall be removed from the salary schedule and the Retirement Bonus shall equal the difference between the participant's base compensation during the Plan year and 104% of the previous year's base compensation.
+The employee shall be compensated 106% of the previous year's base compensation.
 Base compensation is defined as the salary amount prior to the addition of the payment to TRS.
 For the second, third and fourth years of the Plan, the previous year's base compensation shall include the Retirement Bonus paid during such previous year.